yarokon/idearium/step-by-step.md

 {% split %}

 1. Open **Body** tab
-2. Set 'eventId from the list of special events.
+2. Set **eventId** from the list of special events.
-3. Set 'ticketDate' from the list of special events.
+3. Set **ticketDate** from the list of special events.
 We are going to remove this field in the future.
 Each event should't have a list of dates.
 4. Set your email.

 Finaly click **Send** to buy a ticket for a special event.